-Even if a retargeted prospect doesn’t click, you’re gaining added awareness while they’re researching their purchase, checking the sports scores or looking up the weather.
-And if they do click, they’ll be drawn back into your website and brought closer to conversion.
+Even if a retargeted prospect doesn’t click your ad, you’re gaining added awareness while they’re researching their purchase, checking the sports scores or looking up the weather.
+And if they do click, they’ll be drawn back into your website, re-engaged, and brought closer to conversion.

 A second way to use retargeting is to cross-promote a complementary product or service.
-For example, if your website visitors are interested in umbrellas, you could cross promote raincoats to people who have visited your umbrellas page, or wine to people who have visited your cheese page.
+For example, you could cross promote raincoats to people who have visited your umbrellas page, or wine to people who have visited your cheese page.

 When used in conjunction with a holistic digital marketing strategy, including email marketing, pay-per-click, SEO and other tactics, retargeting can help you stay in front of your website visitors with a compelling and targeted message.
-It can help you increase awareness during the buying cycle, and it can help you close more sales.
+It can help you increase awareness during the buying cycle, and it will most certainly help you close more sales.